efeslab/ada-portathon/README.md

 In addition to completing the PARSEC ports, we hope to expand the ADASuite to include more benchmarks in visual computing, natural language processing, virtual/augmented reality, and graph processing.

+These ports were facilitated thanks to an ADA Center student hackathon.
+See the "README_portathon" file for more information.

 ## RISC-V Tools Used

 To cross-compile the benchmarks, we used RISC-V GCC 7.2.0, which targets RISC-V privileged architecture RISC-V v1.10